 Go to trucking school and work a regular job too!

-There are ways to attend truck driving school, even if you work full-time.
+There are ways to attend truck driving school and study hard for your cdl tests, even if you work full-time.

 If you work irregular hours and neither of the above options works for you, there’s still some hope for attending truck driving school.
 Consider the following:

 Find Evening or Weekend Truck Driver Training in Your State